fedbiomed/fedbiomed/docs/developer/testing-in-fedbiomed.md

     - 1. Is the object instantiated or used directly within the module or class being tested?
     - 2. Is the object dependent on the system or external actions (e.g., database, network etc)?
     - 3. Does the object have too many dependencies on other modules of the library?
-    - 4. Does the method being tested require many different results or states of the object that needs to be mocked?
+    - 4. Does the method being tested require many results or states of the object that needs to be mocked?
     - 5. Is mocking saving you a lot of time and reducing complexity?
-    - 6. Does mocking not change the intention of the test?
+    - 6.

-- If 1. is no and 2. or 3. is yes, consider using a fake class.
+- If 1. is no and any other condition is yes, consider using a fake class.
 - If 1. is yes and any other condition is yes, consider using mocking.
-If 6 is no and all others are yes, try to find another solution besides mocking.
+- If mocking changes the intention of the test, try to find another solution besides mocking or using fake class.

 ### 10. Avoid mocking the methods of the class being tested
 - Please avoid mocking public/private methods of the class being tested.
 - You can mock in some cases if you think that you have to mock it to reduce complexity.
-However, the need for mocking can be due to some desing issues.
-Therefore, please make sure that the class being tested or the test case is designed well.
+However, the need for mocking can be due to some design issues.
+Therefore, please make sure that the class being tested, or the test case is designed well.

 ### 11. Leveling Mocks
 - The classes being tested may require instantiating other instances that contain methods that need to be mocked, such as a database connection or file read/write operation.
 In such scenarios, instead of mocking the built-in read/write methods, mock the higher-level instance that is used by the class being tested.